What kind of Termite Barrier does my home have?

 This is where it pays to call in an expert.

-Without physically inspecting your house it’s nearly impossible to discuss all of these different styles of termite barriers over the phone to identify if your home is fully protected from termite attack.
+Without physically inspecting your house it’s nearly impossible to discuss all of these different styles of termite barriers over the phone to identify if your home is protected from termite attack.

 The QBCC have put together an informative brochure which outlines some different types of Termite Barriers and contains some very helpful information.
 You can view and download a copy directly here. –> Termite Management Systems – Advisory Notes for Homeowners and Builders Booklet